 Inside, visitors can admire the beautiful stained glass windows and intricate woodwork, each piece telling a story of devotion and skill.

-It’s where history meets tranquility, giving you a deeper insight into the community’s past.
+This is where history meets tranquility, giving you a deeper insight into the community’s past.

 Must-See: Sin Chong Building